CoinCheung/gdGPT/README.md

 Here are some tricks that can save memory during training:

 (1) activation checkingpoint
 Same as `utils.checkpoint` of pytorch，we free memory of activations right after forward pass, and recompute them when needed during backward pass.
-To enable this, you can set this option in the `configs/ds_config_pp.yml`:
+To enable this, you can set the option in `configs/ds_config_pp.yml`:
 ```yml
 use_grad_ckpt: true
 ```